PaulKinlan/paul.kinlan.me/content/2106-12-28-whither-flash.markdown

 * Provide clear and strongly opinionated documentation and guidance on how to migrate from Flash to the web covering as many scenarios as possible.

+I glossed over it earlier (quite deliberately), but Media playback on the web is entirely possible both streaming and if you require a DRM-based solution, the problem is that support is [unbelievably incredibly lumpy](/the-lumpy-web/).
+There are many different codec choices, streaming choices and even more complexities around the choice of DRM solution with said streaming choice depending on the platform you want to target.

-As a developer relations team for Chrome at Google, I'd like to make sure that we have as much of the guidance needed to support developers in this transition especially from the angle of the media stack.
+As a developer relations team for Chrome at Google, I'd like to make sure that we have as much of the guidance needed to support developers in this transition from Flash to Web especially from the angle of the media stack.

 I am very keen to hear from Flash developers about your frustrations and what you will need to help with the migration.
 If there are features missing from Chrome or any other browser that you need, we need that list.
 If there are tooling issues then it will be great to know.
-If there are things we are blatently missing then we need to know that too.
+If there are things we are blatantly missing then we need to know that too.

 Onwards Web!